antolu/LHCbDIRAC/docs/source/AdministratorGuide/Recipes/Productions/Merging.rst

 First case
 ----------

-Nothing can be done, we do not have all the info, we should just remove the file
+Nothing can be done, we do not have all the info, we should just remove the file.
+If it is a debug file, it will be cleaned anyway when cleaning the DEBUG storage.

 Second case
 -----------

-Either the file is at its final destination, and in that case the replica flag can just be toggled, or the file is in a failover.
+Either the file is at its final destination, and in that case the replica flag can just be toggled (`--FixBK` in dirac-dms-check-fc2bkk), or the file is in a failover.
 In the later case, it is enough to replicate the file to its run destination (dirac-dms-replicate-to-run-destination) and remove the replica on the failover storage.

 Third case
 ----------